 RAM works as a fast bridge between your computer’s CPU or processor and its hard disks, where all the data you save is stored long-term.
 Doing so allows the processor to access this information much faster than it might otherwise.
 This is what makes it so vital to your machine’s overall performance.

-RAM today is also sufficiently cheap that consumers and enthusiasts can build rigs with 16-32 GB of RAM without breaking the bank.
-If you are considering using four sticks of RAM, you’re presumably in this camp.
+RAM today is also sufficiently cheap that consumers and enthusiasts can build rigs with 16-32 GB without breaking the bank.
+You’re presumably in this camp if you are considering using four sticks.
 If you’re considering a multi-RAM setup with less memory than this, it may not be worth the hassle.

-When people refer to RAM speed, they’re trying to point to the frequency of a RAM module.
-That is, they are referencing the number of read-write cycles a particular model can perform on the data loaded on it.
+When people refer to RAM speed, they’re trying to point to the frequency of a module.
+They are referencing the number of read-write cycles a particular model can perform on the data loaded on it.
 This number is usually expressed in megahertz (MHz).

 A RAM module rated at 3,200 MHz is announcing that it can perform 3.2 billion read-write cycles per second.

 Usually, the faster the RAM, the better it performs.
-However, different generations of similar-speed RAM can differ in significant ways that affect performance, so you’ll need to look at other attributes as well.
+However, different generations of similar speed can significantly affect performance, so you must look at other attributes.

 In the next few sections, we’ll see how timing, channel configurations, your computer’s other components, and the applications you most commonly use play a part in determining the effectiveness of the RAM you’ve installed.

-Besides capacity and speed, latency or timing is the other key property of a RAM module that determines its effectiveness.
-This is the amount of time it takes from when your processor hands the RAM a task to when it delivers on it.
+Besides capacity and speed, latency or timing is the other key property of a module that determines its effectiveness.
+This is the time it takes from when your processor hands the RAM a task to when it delivers.

 So, while lower latency is always better, how low you need it to be (and its absolute minimum) will depend on other factors, such as the applications you use and the specifications of other components in your machine.